archisman-panigrahi/GtkExperiments/README.md

 ### Credits

-Thanks to @rubo77, for this project builds upon his shell script.
+- Thanks to @rubo77, for this project builds upon his shell script.
-Thanks to @theGeekyLad, as this project is a slightly modified version of their python application.S
+- Thanks to @theGeekyLad, as this project is a slightly modified version of their python application.S
+- The icon is based on GuLinux/ScreenRotator.
+Thanks to @GuLinux.